w3f/Grant-Milestone-Delivery/evaluations/evanesco_2_mmagician.md

 - create a submodule to share the code

 Feel free to suggest other approaches, or alternatively defend your design choice of code structure.

+Update: repos merged, with option 1 from above.